Offering Care to All

 Therapy can be an effective treatment for mental and emotional challenges.
 Therapists are professionally-trained listeners who can help you get to the root of your problems, overcome emotional challenges, and make positive changes in your life.

 You don’t have to have a mental health diagnosis to benefit from therapy.
-Many people in therapy seek guidance for everyday concerns: relationship and job stress, or self-doubt.
+Many people in therapy seek guidance for everyday concerns: relationship and job stress, school pressure, or self-doubt.
 Others turn to therapy during difficult situations, such as a divorce or loss of a loved one.

 The therapist at WCCC is not on call.
 We do not have specific access or privileges at any hospitals.
 We will do our best to respond to emergencies but we do NOT provide 24-hour coverage.
 If you or a family member have an emergency, please call 911.
 There are services available that provide rapid response and follow up access to psychiatric help.